-Only the following persons are authorized to sit inside the bar during oral argument: members of the bar of this court; attorneys authorized to appear pro hac vice; pro se parties; third-year law students and law school graduates as set forth in Rule 91-103 of the Rules of this Court.
+Only the following persons are authorized to sit inside the bar during oral argument: Members of the Bar of this Court who have made an appearance in the case; pro se parties; attorneys authorized to appear pro hace vice; and a law student or a law school graduate authorized to practice under the Student Practice Rules or the Law School Graduate Rules.

 For the Public: